strongtyped/strongtyped.github.io/source/_posts/2014-10-23-javaone-university-2014.markdown

 _Polynomial datasources_ are formalized by the `trait` below as a combination of Datasources and Polynomial data

-{% include_code PolynomialSource lang:scala PolynomialSource.scala %}
+{% include_code JavaOneUniversity2014_PolynomialSource lang:scala JavaOneUniversity2014_PolynomialSource.scala %}

 `trait PolynomialSource[A]`